miamsi/autodata/README.md

 # Budget Intelligence Agent 🏛️

-A zero-infrastructure, completely in-memory AI application designed to provide sub-second financial aggregations and executive LLM guidance via the Gemini API and DuckDB.
+A zero-infrastructure, completely in-memory AI application designed to provide sub-second financial aggregations and executive LLM guidance using DuckDB and the **Groq API** (powered by Llama 3 70B).

 ## 🚀 Deployment Instructions (Streamlit Community Cloud)